braunku/pfc-provisioning-tool/README.md

 Requirements
 ============
 * WAGO PFC200 with firmware 18+
 * Device has correct timezone, date and time set in the WBM.
+Type `date` in the command line to verify.
 * Internet configured correctly (IP, Gateway and DNS correctly set) Check that you can ping www.google.com from the command line to verify this.